jessejk89/fb-events-syncer-1/README.txt

 For information on howto get a Mattermost token see https://api.mattermost.com/#tag/authentication Fill in <resultsEmail> with the email address that needs to receive the synchronization results.
 The rest of the settings should already be in order.
 The variable <intervalHours> defines how often the script runs, so with 4 it runs every 4 hours.

+Make sure that the xrnl website is configured to accept event requests from your ip address, otherwise you will get a 401 Forbidden

 Now run
 >docker-compose up -d